Parents and carers

 Accept offers

-Once all decisions are received, it's time to choose their firm and insurance choices.
+Once all decisions are received, it's time for your young person to choose their firm and insurance choices.

 Step 9